thachck/tube.vim/README.md

                The @ character stand for the current selection.
 If you just happen to be on a line in normal mode then the @ character stands for the current line (in this case you'll use the plain :Tube @).
-If the selection spans multiple lines the they are passed to the terminal as they are, that is, whitespaces.
+If the selection spans multiple lines they are passed to the terminal as they are, that is, whitespaces are preserved.
 ```

 ### Function injection